-Pretty much all wide angle lenses have some distortion, but there are methods of correcting this in post-processing.
-But if you want to minimize distortion right out of the box, the best wide angle lenses are manufactured so as to have very little distortion.
+All wide angle lenses have some distortion, but there are methods of correcting this in post-processing.
+But if you want to minimize distortion right out of the box, the best wide angle lenses are manufactured to have minimal distortion.

 Wide angle lenses also have another type of distortion: perspective distortion, where closer objects seem much larger than distant objects.